lukeocodes/auth0-retail-ebook/predictive-analytics/how-does-iam-contribute-to-predictive-analytics.md

-# How does IAM contribute to predictive analytics?
+# How Does Iam Contribute to Predictive Analytics?

 There are a number of ways that IAM can contribute to predictive analytics, but one of the biggest and most underutilized is gathering information with your identity management system.
 Login can give you a window into who your users are, what they're doing, when they're doing it and how often.